Pensionfund Sabic Purchases New Holdings in International Business Machines Co. (NYSE:IBM)

 Pensionfund Sabic purchased a new stake in International Business Machines Co.
 (NYSE:IBM – Get Rating) in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm purchased 15,500 shares of the technology company’s stock, valued at approximately $1,842,000.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-Vestmark Advisory Solutions Inc. increased its holdings in shares of International Business Machines by 23.3% in the second quarter.
-Vestmark Advisory Solutions Inc. now owns 12,009 shares of the technology company’s stock valued at $1,695,000 after purchasing an additional 2,268 shares in the last quarter.
+A number of other hedge funds and other institutional investors have also modified their holdings of the stock.
+Vestmark Advisory Solutions Inc. grew its holdings in International Business Machines by 23.3% during the 2nd quarter.
+Vestmark Advisory Solutions Inc. now owns 12,009 shares of the technology company’s stock worth $1,695,000 after acquiring an additional 2,268 shares during the period.
 Cibc World Market Inc. grew its holdings in International Business Machines by 3.1% during the 1st quarter.
 Cibc World Market Inc. now owns 329,303 shares of the technology company’s stock worth $42,816,000 after acquiring an additional 9,996 shares during the period.
 Sawtooth Solutions LLC grew its holdings in International Business Machines by 30.9% during the 2nd quarter.
 Sawtooth Solutions LLC now owns 10,483 shares of the technology company’s stock worth $1,480,000 after acquiring an additional 2,477 shares during the period.
 Savant Capital LLC grew its holdings in International Business Machines by 7.0% during the 2nd quarter.
 Savant Capital LLC now owns 16,608 shares of the technology company’s stock worth $2,345,000 after acquiring an additional 1,087 shares during the period.
 Finally, Appleton Partners Inc. MA grew its holdings in International Business Machines by 1.4% during the 2nd quarter.
 Appleton Partners Inc. MA now owns 8,384 shares of the technology company’s stock worth $1,184,000 after acquiring an additional 117 shares during the period.
 Institutional investors and hedge funds own 55.52% of the company’s stock.

+In other news, VP Bene Robert F. Del sold 3,000 shares of the company’s stock in a transaction dated Tuesday, November 22nd.
+The shares were sold at an average price of $148.36, for a total value of $445,080.00.
+Following the sale, the vice president now directly owns 14,553 shares of the company’s stock, valued at approximately $2,159,083.08.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+In other news, Director David N. Farr bought 1,000 shares of the company’s stock in a transaction dated Thursday, September 15th.
+The shares were bought at an average cost of $125.00 per share, with a total value of $125,000.00.
+Following the acquisition, the director now owns 1,000 shares in the company, valued at $125,000.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, VP Bene Robert F. Del sold 3,000 shares of the company’s stock in a transaction dated Tuesday, November 22nd.
+The shares were sold at an average price of $148.36, for a total transaction of $445,080.00.
+Following the completion of the sale, the vice president now directly owns 14,553 shares in the company, valued at $2,159,083.08.
+The disclosure for this sale can be found here.
+Insiders own 0.04% of the company’s stock.

 International Business Machines Stock Up 2.0 %